What will I do on this internship?

 Build a legal case and participate in a moot court

-Take part in various human rights programmes in local communities
+Take part in various human rights projects in local communities

-Depending on the community needs at the time of your visit, you will be involved in various awareness programmes during your internship.
+Depending on the community needs at the time of your visit, you will be involved in various awareness projects during your internship.
 These could include:

 - Evaluating the impact of our current legal clinics